Lithuanian Education Society Rytas: Background and establishment

 After the failed Uprising of 1863, the Tsarist regime enacted strict Russification policies: the Lithuanian press was prohibited, all non-government schools were closed, and government schools prohibited the use of the Lithuanian language.
 The restrictions were lifted in 1904 and Lithuanians organized societies Saulė (Sun) in 1906 in Kovno Governorate and Žiburys (light, beacon) in 1905 in the Suwałki Governorate to fund and operate Lithuanian schools.

 The developments in the Vilna Governorate, which had an ethnically mixed population, were slower.
 In February 1907, Lithuanian activists (Antanas Smetona, brothers Antanas and Jonas Vileišis, priests Juozas Tumas-Vaižgantas and Vladas Mironas, and others) established educational Society Vilniaus Aušra (Dawn of Vilnius).
 The first chairman was Smetona and Tumas was his secretary, but soon they resigned.
 The new chairman was priest Juozas Bagdonavičius (Bagdonas) and Liudas Gira was his secretary.
 The society was active both in Kovno and Vilna Governorates and established 17 local chapters.
 Most active of them were in Alanta, Žasliai, Bagaslaviškis.
 However, Tsarist authorities closed several chapters and the society was liquidated in December 1908.

 The idea of an educational society was once again raised by the intellectuals in a meeting of Aušra publishers in Vilnius in 1911.
 Its statute was approved by the Ministry of Internal Affairs on 29 November 1912 and the founding meeting took place at the clergy house of the Church of All Saints, Vilnius on 31 January 1913.
-The meeting, chaired by Jonas Basanavičius, elected a six-member board, which included priest Jonas Steponavičius (chairman), priest Vladas Mironas, writer Liudas Gira, and Jonas Basanavičius.
-Antanas Smetona was a candidate, but was not elected.
+The meeting, chaired by Jonas Basanavičius, elected a seven-member board, which included priest Jonas Steponavičius (chairman), teacher Juozas Kairiūkštis (vice-chairman), Juozapas Kukta (treasurer), writer Liudas Gira (secretary), priests Vladas Mironas and Alfonsas Petrulis, and Jonas Basanavičius.
+The meeting also elected two candidates to the board – Antanas Smetona and Klemensas Maliukevičius.